 The genre of music played by Lulu Swing has been dominated my male instrumentalists from the beginning and even on to today.
 Lulu Swing is one of only three all-female groups playing this style of music in the entire North American continent.
 That being said, the group is grateful that an old tradition of gender-exclusion in this genre is disappearing steadily.
 Much of that is owed to the female pioneers who took a leap despite the lack of role models, but also to the male music educators and fellow musicians who have been encouraging and welcoming along the way.

-Lulu Swing looks forward to many more shows ahead.
-Their repertoire is always expanding and currently includes many Hot Club songs popularized by Django Reinhardt and Stephane Grappelli.
+Lulu Swing's repertoire is always expanding and currently includes many Hot Club songs popularized by Django Reinhardt and Stephane Grappelli.
 They also perform French, Russian, and Latin-style tunes, old and contemporary waltzes (or musettes), and an array of American Swing and traditional standards.